Scenes set in a city, including the Establishing Shot

 - Beyblade had a tournament in Sydney, Australia.
 Some characters decide that they want to have private conversation, so they meet five minutes later on top of Ayers Rock.
 To those outside Australia, to get from Sydney to Ayers Rock they would have to cross half the country.

 - Pretty much any anime where the cast visits San Francisco will place it in the middle of a desert.
-Yu-Gi-Oh! at least makes it a cab ride away, while Lupin III, despite remembering to include San Francisco Bay and the Golden Gate Bridge, puts it within walking distance.
+Yu-Gi-Oh! at least makes it a cab ride away.

 - Naturally used and lampshaded (by Beauty) in Bobobo-bo Bo-bobo.